ualberta-mueller-group/MCGS/README.md

     - Nogo: `nogo_1xn` class
     - Basic test cases in files, run automatically

-#### Version 0 Design Choices and Remaining Uglynesses
+#### Version 0 Design Choices and Remaining Uglinesses
 - A `move` must be an `int`.
     - I tried to make a generic abstract move class, but could not implement it in a "nice" and efficient way.
     - There are some utilities in `cgt_move.h` which help pack and unpack moves from/to int
     - Plan: probably keep it this way unless I find an elegant general solution
 - `move_generator` objects are dynamically allocated.
     - This is very ugly but could not solve it in a better way.
-I would love to have move generators just in local variables.
+I would love to have move generators just as local variables.
     - A workaround to prevent memory leaks is to always wrap a move generator in a `std::unique_ptr` - see examples in `nim_test.cpp`, function `nim_move_generator_test_1`, and in `solve.cpp`